 2-1.
 The members of the Association are the applicants for incorporation of the society, and those persons who subsequently become members, in accordance with these bylaws and, in either case, have not ceased to be members.

 2-2.
-A person may apply to the directors for membership in the society and on acceptance by the directors is a member.
+A person may apply to the Directors for Membership in the Association and on acceptance by the Directors is a member.

 2-3.
-Every member must uphold the constitution and comply with these bylaws.
+Every Member must uphold the constitution and comply with these bylaws.

-2-4 There are two classes of Membership (Voting and Non-Voting):
+2-4 There are two classes of Membership (Voting and Honorary):

-VOTING MEMBERSHIP- Voting Membership shall be open to the following individuals, as approved by the Board at its discretion:
+2-4-1 VOTING MEMBERSHIP- Voting Membership shall be open to the following individuals, as approved by the Board at its discretion:

-a) One parent or legal guardian of a minor aged player(s) duly registered with this Aassociation.
+a) One parent or legal guardian of a minor aged player(s) duly registered with this association.

 b) Appointed (officially carded) team officials.